fr0/MonoCef/README.md

 ## Improvements

 * Performance
-  * Figure out how to get dirty rect support to work, to avoid copying the entire screen every time there is a UI change.
   * Figure out how to [copy directly to video RAM](https://bitbucket.org/chromiumembedded/cef/issues/1006) from the offscreen browser (I'm not sure if this is even possible right now)
 * Input
   * The [KeyboardHandler](https://github.com/fr0/MonoCef/blob/master/Source/KeyboardHandler.cs) code needs to be beefed up; in particular, it doesn't handle all keys (e.g. numpad) correctly, and it doesn't do modifier keys either.